-Traditional dog stairs have a tall rise which is too high for our small dog’s little legs.
+Traditional dog stairs have a steep rise which is too high for our small dog’s short legs.
 The new homemade stairs have an approximately 4″ rise and an 8″ depth, which is a much better fit for their stature.

 Why Your Dogs Need Pet Stairs

-Pet stairs do more than get the pups up onto the bed; they prevent the dogs from jumping off, which can put tremendous strain on their legs and hips.
-Many small dogs have knee problems as well, so this is a great way to stave off pain and probable surgery.
+Pet stairs do more than getting the pups up onto the bed; they prevent the dogs from jumping off, which can put tremendous strain on their legs and hips.
+Many small dogs have knee problems as well, so this is a great way to stave off pain and possible surgery.

 The stairs were built from scrap materials (read DIY Pet Stairs – Simple Steps You Can Make Yourself) including the FLOR carpet tiles.
 You can purchase FLOR online by the tile or buy similar low-pile carpeting from your favorite home store.
 We chose FLOR because they’re easy to cut to size, and they’re completely washable.
 We used leftover paint from our master bedroom remodel as well, so the only cost was two handles from the hardware store to make moving and carrying the stairs easier.
 No leftover lumber?
 The cost to purchase the wood would be about $60.